blackdataca/My-Radio-App/_posts/2018-02-09-How-To-Mine-TestNet.md

 Unpack executable files from downloaded package into a convenience folder.
 There is no installation needed.

 # Running AchieveCoin Core
-Create a configuration file in datadir.
-The default location of datadir is different on each platform.
+Similar to Bitcoin, you may want to create an achievecoin.conf file in datadir.
+The default folder location is here:

-On Windows, C:\Users\user\AppData\Roaming\achievecoin\achievecoin.conf

-On Linux, $HOME/.achievecoin/achievecoin.conf

-On Mac, /Users/user/Library/Application Support/AchieveCoin/achievecoin.conf
+    Windows: C:\Documents and Settings\<username>\Application Data\achievecoin
+    Win10: C:\Users\<username>\AppData\Roaming\achievecoin
+    Mac: ~/Library/Application Support/achievecoin
+    Linux: ~/.achievecoin

-Add the following line
+Add the following line in achievecoin.conf file
 ```
 testnet=1
 ```